-On the awareness front, you may wish to find out if people know about risks and best practices.
-When it comes to behaviours, you’ll presumably want to find out how likely it is for an unattended screen to be left unlocked.
+On the awareness front, security leaders may wish to find out if people know about risks and best practices.
+When it comes to behaviors, you’ll presumably want to find out how likely it is for an unattended screen to be left unlocked.
 When it comes to culture, you’ll probably want to find out why people are behaving in the way they are.

 Step 3: Metrics

 The above questions help highlight useful metrics to monitor.
 Take what people know and understand about how to stay safe, for example.